Low-Tech Home Solutions

 Being on speaking terms with Alexa or Siri can be a great help around the house, especially for those with vision loss.
 Some of us, though, are yet to make their acquaintance, let alone be on a first-name basis.
-Here are a few low-tech, real-world solutions that my parents found useful when dealing with macular degeneration at home.
+Here are a few low-tech, real-world home solutions for macular degeneration that my parents found useful when dealing with macular degeneration at home.

 Kitchen and dining room